janis-zalitis-moby/UdaciCards/README.md

 To start app:

-* install all project dependencies with `npm install`
+* install all project dependencies with `yarn install`
-* start the development server with `npm start`
+* start the development server with `yarn start`
 * use iOS simulator or iPhone with Expo app to test

 Scenarios: